sukovanej/inseminator/readme.md

     broken and you will be repairing them all the time?

-  - **ability to maintain** - you will spend half of your day searching when and where did the session object get configured and while is the connection pool limit set to 5 instead of 10.
+  - **ability to maintain** - you will spend half of your day searching when and where did the session object get configured and why is the connection pool limit set to 5 instead of 10.
 Bus factor seems to be around 0.

-  - **ability to extend** - if you are okay with copy / paste and you are good in testing in production then probably no problem.
+  - **ability to extend** - if you are okay with copy / paste and you are good in testing in a production then probably no problem.

 Let's see something similar.